ggerdsen/Crate/README.md

 ### Setup
 - Clone down the repo
 - Navigate to `../code/api`
+- Run `npx sequelize db:create`, this creates your database locally
 - Run `npm run setup` to install packages and database setup (migrations and seed)
 - Run `npm start`
 - You can browse GraphiQL at http://localhost:8000/